linker3000/node-red-contrib-ui-time-scheduler-support-functions/README.md

 Here's some support functions I wrote for the Node-RED timer module *node-red-contrib-ui-time-scheduler*, which can be found here: https://flows.nodered.org/node/node-red-contrib-ui-time-scheduler.
 These add additional functionality to the timer without any modifications to the core code, so they should be compatible with any changes made by the timer's author.

+*Most functions provided here contain further setup notes or info in their comments so do check them out.*

 ## Notes

 ### Ensuring config changes are saved